 50 km, 3 days walking, beauty of Tuscany

-By popular demand back again for the 2017 the journey of Setteponti stage event, discovering the ancient road Tuscany between Florence and Arezzo.
-It will be an opportunity to get to know the places that inspired the Masaccio and Leonardo da Vinci’s landscapes, including le balze of Valdarno.
+Setteponti Hiking Tour by popular demand back again for 2017 the journey of Setteponti stage event, discovering the ancient road Tuscany between Florence and Arezzo.
+It will be an opportunity to get to know the places that inspired the Masaccio and Leonardo da Vinci’s landscapes, including le blaze of Valdarno.

 Saturday 10 June 2017